GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

     Item dbItem = item.get();
     String itemString = dbItem.toJSONObject().toString();

-    // An item has been found in the database, cache with the id, value and TTL try {
+    // An item has been found in the database.
+Cache it with the ID, value, and TTL. try {
         // Update the cache with the id, TTL value and string object jedis.setex(idString, DEFAULT_TTL, itemString);